haven-life/amorphic-docs/_posts/2014-01-01-controller-web-api.md

 order: 2
 ---

-# Web API
+## Web API

 In daemon mode (beta), you can add your own http endpoints to amorphic's internal server object.

-On server startup, amorphic will look in your project directory for an index file where you can export all of your application's routes.
-Routes to us means functionality that gets triggered only given a request pattern e.g. URL structure or http request type (get, post, put, etc.).
+On server startup, amorphic will look in your project directory for an index file where you can export all of your application's routes, functionality that only gets triggered given a specific request pattern e.g. URL structure or http request type (get, post, put, etc.).

-    ${project_name}> apps > ${application_name} > js > routers > index.js
+    ${project_name} > apps > ${application_name} > js > routers > index.js

 The same pattern applies to defining middlewares, functionality that gets triggered on _any_ request to your endpoints.
-Common examples of middlewares include capturing request metrics like request resolution time and size of payload.
+Common examples of middlewares include capturing request metrics like request resolution time and payload size.
 The declaration of middlewares in an amorphic app follows the route definition pattern.

-    ${project_name}> apps > ${application_name} > js > middlwares > index.js
+    ${project_name} > apps > ${application_name} > js > middlewares > index.js

-### Example
+### Example Endpoint

- Let's set up an example endpoint.
-We want to define the functionality that's supposed to get triggered, and the http url structure reponsible for triggering it.
-These functions should expect to receive an instance of an express router object, add the routes, and return the updated router.
+ Below is an example of setting up a route where we want to define some functionality along with the url structure reponsible for triggering it.
+These router functions should expect to receive an instance of an express router object, add the routes, and return the updated router.

+    {% highlight javascript %}
-    function firstEndpoint(expressRouter) {
+    function exampleEndpoint(expressRouter) {
         expressRouter.get('/example', exampleService);

         return expressRouter;